Farewell, My Lovely (1975)

 Moose and Marlowe leave to meet Velma.
 The meet location is a dirty little hotel on the outskirts of town.
 Marlowe drops Moose off.
 As he is turning around, he sees another sedan in the alley.
 He blocks Moose with his car and saves the big man’s life as two men open fire with automatic weapons from inside a room.
 Marlowe kills the two shooters.
 Moose bugs out, unable to accept that he has been set up by Velma.

 Nulty and Rolfe come to investigate the murder.
 Nulty is mad that Marlowe didn’t call when Moose made contact.
 Marlowe and the cops go to Jessie’s house.
-The radio is playing loud, and they eventually find Jessie strangled in the bedroom.
+The radio is playing loudly, and they eventually find Jessie strangled in the bedroom.
 Marlowe puts one of his cards on the table.
 He then ducked out.

 Marlowe says Brunette is involved, and he is going to the criminal’s yacht.
 Although Nulty is supposed to bring in Marlowe, he decides to allow him to go to the yacht.
 Marlowe and Moose meet Georgie on an arcade pier.
 Georgie has been beaten but says he didn’t give anything away.